 where "apiRoot" is defined in clause 4.4.1 of 3GPP TS 29.501 [5], the "apiName" shall be set to "nsepp-telescopic" and the "apiVersion" shall be set to "v1" for the current version of this specification.

+The Nsepp_Telescopic_FQDN_Mapping Service shall use the SEPP Telescopic FQDN Mapping API.

+The API URI of the SEPP Telescopic FQDN Mapping API shall be: